dverloc/slate/source/index.html.md

 let api = placeholder.authorize('placeholder');
 ```

-> Make sure to replace `secret` with your API key.
+> Make sure to replace `secret` with your API key and `payload` with the payload data described in the next section.

 ## Payload Data